uri-yanover/4qbits/_posts/2023-03-04-on-suffocation.md

 Capable people notice that an opportunistic regime shunts their growth all too quickly; in Brodsky's words, they feel suffocated.
 Given even an iota of an opportunity, they will run, the more talent - the quicker.

+The practice of patronage and quid pro quo protectionism has always been present in Israeli public life.
+After a few good decades, with the weakening of public order, that practice is going to come back with vengeance.
+The heart of Israeli tech companies is small businesses.
+They are highly susceptible to regulatory changes, public relation disasters, even minor brushes with the law.
+Even mild and well-considered changes can hurt them; raging rug-pulls such as the one going on now, are murderous.

-Such is going to be the fate of capable Israelis - Israel is already a major exporter of talent for academia and art; doubtlessly this will also be the case for the talent-rich local industry.
+On a personal level, Israel is already a major exporter of talent for academia and art; doubtlessly this will also be the case for the talent-rich local tech industry.

 # Normalizing the stench
 A necessary aspect of opportunist governance is an adoption of a specific messaging to delay the government's inevitable fall from popularity